 Who Is Clarence Thomas?

-Clarence Thomas was born on June 23, 1948, in Pin Point, Georgia, eventually going on to attend Yale Law School.
+Clarence Thomas was born in Georgia, eventually went on to attend Yale Law School.
 He later served in various posts under the administrations of presidents Ronald Reagan and George H.W.
 Bush.
-The retirement of African-American Supreme Court Justice Thurgood Marshall led Bush to nominate Thomas as the judge's replacement, and he was narrowly confirmed in 1991 despite being accused of sexual harassment by lawyer Anita Hill in public hearings.
+The retirement of Supreme Court Justice Thurgood Marshall led Bush to nominate Thomas as the judge's replacement, and he was narrowly confirmed in 1991 despite being accused of sexual harassment by lawyer Anita Hill in public hearings.
 Thomas is a staunchly conservative justice who favors small government while opposing more liberal benchmarks like affirmative action and gay marriage.

 Before he became a justice, Thomas had pursued other ambitions.
 His grandfather encouraged him to pursue a religious life.
 During high school, Thomas decided to transfer to St. John Vianney Minor Seminary, a first step to becoming a Catholic priest.
 He graduated in 1967 and then continued his studies at Conception Abbey Seminary in Missouri.

 The assassination of Martin Luther King Jr. in 1968 proved to be a turning point for Thomas.
 He left the seminary after overhearing a fellow student making fun of King's death.
 Moving north, Thomas went to Holy Cross College, in Massachusetts, where he studied English.
 He became active in many social causes there, including protesting the Vietnam War and campaigning for civil rights.
 Thomas also helped establish a black student union.
 After college, he went to Yale University Law School, where his views started to become more conservative though he also benefited from the school's affirmative action policies.